uta-org/Light2D/README.md

 To add light source click *GameObject / Light2D / Light Source* and configure sprite / scale / color of created light.
 Then adjust *Light Pixel Size* in lighting system.
 Light sources is using path tracking to make shadows.

 Next you cold add a light obstacle.
 To do this create sprite and set it's layer to *Light Obstacles* Layer or attach `LightObstacleGenerator` script to any `SpriteRenderer`. `LightObstacleGenerator` will create light obstacle from that sprite at runtime.
 Black obstacle is fully opaque, white is fully transparent.
 Colored obstacle will allow to pass some color components of light throught it.
 For example, red obstacle will make passing light red and absorb blue and green components.

+You could also use existing objects without copying them or needing to assign a specific layer.
+To do this you will need a custom shader that has a render type of "LightBlocker".
+An example shader that is a copy of the default Sprite shader is locaded in `Examples/Shader/SpriteBlockerShader` named `Custom/Sprite (Blocker)`.
+Just create a material with the shader or assign it to an existing one.
+Then you can adjust the obstacle color and texture weight.
+See the example scene named `Tilemap Example`

 *Ambient Light*.
 You could use ambient light to highlight big areas without light sources.
 To do that you need to create mesh / sprite renderer and set it's layer to *Ambient Light Layer*.